 What are the benefits of crate training a puppy?

-A crate gives a puppy a safe, cozy spot to rest.
-It helps with potty training and stops destructive behavior when alone.
+A crate gives a puppy a safe, cosy spot to rest.
+It helps with potty training and stops destructive behaviour when alone.
 It’s a key skill for every puppy.

 How do I select the right crate size and type for my puppy?